Mansi-Sun/pkydrip/content/english/product-category/fertigation-machines.md

   text: "Need help choosing the right model?
 Contact our team for expert advice."
   button_label: "Get in Touch"
   button_url: "https://wa.me/8617395297329"

+choose: "Choosing the right fertigation unit depends on your crop type, irrigation area, fertilizer strategy, and control needs.
+Below is a simple guide to help you decide:

+  ✔ Home Garden or Small Greenhouse: Use 1-channel manual unit or timer controller ✔ Greenhouse with up to 3 different fertilizer types: PKY-FG301 – 3-Channel Machine ✔ Greenhouse or Orchard with EC/pH monitoring needs: PKY-FG401 – 4-Channel with EC/pH
+  ✔ Multiple large zones with custom fertilizer plans: Ask us about the PKY-FG701 (7-channel) version If you’re not sure, send us your irrigation area, crop type, and preferred control style.
+We’ll recommend the best solution."

 ---
 >
 **What is a Fertigation System?**